mem0ai/chrome-extension/README.md

 If you encounter any issues:

-- Ensure your API key is correct and has the necessary permissions.
+- Check your internet connection
-- Check that you're using a valid user ID.
+- Verify you're signed in correctly
-- Verify your internet connection.
+- Clear your browser cache if needed
-- For persistent problems, check the browser console for error messages.
+- Contact support if issues persist

 ## Privacy and Data Security

-Mem0 Chrome Extension stores your API key and user ID locally in your browser.
 Your messages are sent to the Mem0 API for extracting and retrieving memories.

 ## Contributing